 Barotitis media; Barotrauma; Ear popping; Pressure-related ear pain; Eustachian tube dysfunction

-Many people experience barotrauma at some time.
-Barotrauma commonly occurs with altitude changes, such as flying, scuba diving, or driving in the mountains.
+Many people have barotrauma at some time.
+The problem often occurs with altitude changes, such as flying, scuba diving, or driving in the mountains.
 If you have a congested nose from allergies, colds, or an upper respiratory infection, you are more likely to develop barotrauma.

 - Ear pain

 - Feeling of pressure in the ears (as if underwater)

 - Moderate to severe hearing loss

 During an exam of the ear, the health care provider may see a slight outward bulge or inward pull of the eardrum.
 If the condition is severe, there may be blood or bruising behind the eardrum.

 Severe barotrauma may be look similar to an ear infection.